Table of Contents

 Late Fees

-Rent is late after the 5th day of the month.
-If the 5th day of the month falls on a Sunday or a DTS-observed holiday, rent will be considered late one business day after the 5th.
+Your AppFolio balance is overdue after the 5th day of the month.
+If the 5th day of the month falls on a Sunday or a DTS-observed holiday, your payment will be considered late one business day after the 5th.

 We understand that seminary can often be a difficult financial season for many of our residents.
 Please know that there are many resources available to you if you are in financial need (see Financial Resources below).
 We strongly encourage you to communicate frequently with the Housing Office if you anticipate that you may not be able to pay your rent on time.